aquasecurity/trivy-checks/avd_docs/azure/appservice/AVD-AZU-0069/docs.md

-Running outdated PHP on App Service exposes apps to known vulnerabilities and performance degradation.
+Using an unsupported PHP runtime in Azure App Service may expose applications to security vulnerabilities as these versions no longer receive security patches.
+This check ensures PHP versions are still supported.

 ### Impact